 Heath is right that points should not be used, but if I understand him correctly, he is wrong about the reason.
 I think he means that Euclid's propositions are general, but that this would be belied by diagrams that indicated specific numbers.
 However, as they are, Euclid's proofs are often not general in form, regardless of the diagram.
-For example, in the proof of Proposition VII.1, showing one use of what we call the Euclidean algorithm, there are three alternations of subtractions, not some unspecified number of them.
-One must simply understand that there is nothing special about three alternations as being three.
-Likewise, throughout Book I of the Elements, specific triangles in the diagrams are to be understood as general.
+One example is the proof of Proposition VII.8 sketched above (p.
+79): the proposition is about being any number of parts, but the